20Sunny/On-Screen-Keyboard/README.md

 # On-Screen-Keyboard
 ## firstly, download all the pckages which is required
-pip install tkinter
+pip install tkinter \n
-pip install sys
+pip install sys \n
 pip install os